Multiple polaritonic edge states in a Su-Schrieffer-Heeger chain strongly coupled to a multimode cavity: Steady-state transport

 Figure~\ref{fig:Transport along chain} displays our findings for the steady-state amplitudes $|p_i|$ of the dipole moments, scaled by the Rabi frequency in units of the bare dipole frequency, $\Omega_\mathrm{R}/\omega_0$, and as a function of the sites $i$ of a chain comprised of $\mathcal{N}=100$ dimers.
 The first site is driven at a frequency $\omega_\mathrm{d} = 0.998\omega_0 \simeq \tilde{\omega}_0$, corresponding approximately to the edge state eigenfrequencies in the weak-coupling regime.
 The propagation signals are shown in a log-linear plot for both the weak- ($L_x/a=7$) and strong-coupling ($L_x/a=10$) regimes, by red and blue symbols, respectively.

 In Fig.~\ref{fig:Transport along chain}(a) we consider a dimerization parameter $\epsilon=+0.25$.
 Edge states are clearly visible in both coupling regimes, through a large rise of the excitation at the end of the chain, the dipole moment increasing there by one order of magnitude.
-At short distances, an exponential decay is observed for both coupling regimes.
+In the first few sites of the chain, the propagation signal quickly decays for both coupling regimes, following an exponential decay which is reminiscent of the nearest-neighbor dipole-dipole coupling \cite{BrandstetterKunc2016}.
 However, for longer distances, the transport characteristics are very distinct.
-While for $L_x/a=7$ (red dots), the exponential decay is followed by an oscillating algebraic tail, for $L_x/a=10$ (blue dots), it is replaced by another exponential decay with a large decay length, making it nearly flat.
-This second exponential decay originates solely from the cavity-induced effective dipole-dipole coupling (see Sec.~\ref{sec:Model C}), and is physically explained by the hybridization of the bright, upper dipolar band with cavity photons.
+On the one hand, for $L_x/a=7$ (red dots), we observe a steep quasi-exponential decay, induced by the light-matter coupling, followed by an algebraic tail decaying with the inverse distance cubed, arising from the quasistatic dipole-dipole coupling.
+On the other hand, for $L_x/a=10$ (blue dots), the propagation follows an exponential decay with a large decay length, rendering the decay profile nearly flat.
+This second exponential decay originates solely from the cavity-induced effective dipole-dipole coupling (see Sec.~\ref{sec:Model C} and Appendix \ref{sec:Appendix C: Effective coupling integrals}).
+Such a decay is physically explained by the hybridization of the bright, upper dipolar band with cavity photons, and stands for the polaritonic cavity-enhanced transport.
 The slope in a log-linear plot of such a cavity-induced exponential decay is dictated by both the damping rate $\gamma$ and the cavity height $L_x$, becoming flatter as the latter increases.
-Therefore, the driving of the polaritonic edge state plotted as blue dots in Fig.~\ref{fig:Transport along chain}(a) presents good transport characteristics, allowing for efficient end-to-end edge state transport, as opposed to what is observed in red for the dipolar edge state.
+Therefore, the driving of the polaritonic edge states plotted as blue dots in Fig.~\ref{fig:Transport along chain}(a) presents interesting transport characteristics, allowing for efficient end-to-end edge state transport, as opposed to what is observed in red for the dipolar edge state.
+We note that for very long chains or more lossy dipoles, the algebraic tail is also present in the polaritonic transport.

 In Fig.~\ref{fig:Transport along chain}(b), we study the propagation along the chain when the first dipole is driven at the same frequency $\omega_\mathrm{d}=0.998\omega_0$, now for $\epsilon=-0.25$.
 As discussed in the previous section, such negative value of the dimerization $\epsilon$ is associated with the absence of edge states.
 The same transport regimes as in Fig.~\ref{fig:Transport along chain}(a) are observed, but no rise of the dipole moment is found at the end of the chain.
 Moreover, there is an overall decrease of the dipole moment amplitudes along the chain as compared to the $\epsilon=+0.25$ case.
 This is in agreement with the so-called dimerization-assisted transport that has been studied in detail in Ref.~\cite{Wei2022}.